SceneSmith: Agentic Generation of Simulation-Ready Indoor Scenes: Conclusion

 \section{Conclusion}

 We present SceneSmith, a hierarchical agentic framework for generating simulation-ready indoor environments from natural language prompts.
 SceneSmith decomposes scene construction into hierarchical stages, each driven by designer-critic-orchestrator interactions, producing dense, physically valid scenes that capture the complexity of real homes.
 Our integrated asset pipeline combines generative text-to-3D synthesis with retrieval for articulated objects, enabling open-vocabulary generation while ensuring simulation readiness.
 Experiments demonstrate dramatic improvements over baselines: SceneSmith generates 3-6x more objects while achieving $<$2\% inter-object collisions and 95.6\% static stability, compared to 3-29\% collisions and 8-61\% stability for baselines.
 Human evaluators preferred SceneSmith with a 92\% average win rate for realism and a 91\% average for prompt faithfulness.
+Qualitative teleoperation and zero-shot policy rollouts further indicate that these generated scenes are suitable for interactive robot simulation beyond static scene-quality metrics.
 We believe these results mark a point where environment generation is no longer the primary bottleneck for scalable robot training and evaluation in simulation.
 We hope SceneSmith proves useful for robotics and beyond.